Types of assault charges and penalties

 - in more serious cases, the Crimes Act 1961 (section 196), which has a maximum penalty of up to one year’s jail.

 If you plead not guilty, you’ll have a trial in the District Court in front of a judge, and you won’t have the right to a jury trial.
-This is because these are both Category 2 offences (the four different categories are explained in the chapter “The criminal courts”).
+This is because these are both Category 2 offences, the processes for the four different categories are explained in the chapter “The criminal courts”, under “Overview of how the criminal courts work”.

 What is an “assault”?